Vaibhav1506/Tom-and-Jerry-Official-Infinite-Runner-Game/README.md

 If the above steps don't work you can go directly to this link [here](https://vaibhav1506.github.io/Tom-and-Jerry-Official-Infinite-Runner-Game/).

 ### Notes:-
-- If you notice any discrepencies in my game plz contact me at my email bvaibhav1506@gmail.com.
+- If you have any queries, please contact me at my email bvaibhav1506@gmail.com.
 - Since this repository is completed it won't be receiving updates or any new additions.
 However if you do have any doubts feel free to contact me for the same.